The best portable radio: top 10 to take on the move

 This HD radio makes it easy to find the channels that you most want to listen to, with 40 presets available to browse through.
 There’s also support for emergency alerts too.

-For around $85, you get a lot of high-level functionality from Sangean, including:
+You’ll get a lot of high-level functionality from Sangean, including:

 HD radio with digital and analog AM/FM